 A foundation year helps you develop the study skills and self-confidence needed for higher education when you don’t reach the entry requirements for your subject.

-Visiting industry professionals and former students offer guidance and advice through workshops and dedicated masterclasses.
+Visiting industry professionals and former students will offer you guidance and advice through workshops and dedicated masterclasses.

 "It's always fun talking to young filmmakers - it's very inspiring.
 I'm always really impressed when I meet them.
 They seem very serious, very committed and because of the training they get at Canterbury Christ Church University, they are very well versed in film history.
 I do tell them filmmaking is a very demanding profession, but very rewarding, very exciting and you grow constantly because of the way the work stretches you.
 I have the best job in the world working for Martin Scorsese.
 I encourage them to try and find something equally exciting."